skinnerjc/inspect_proxmox_sandbox/README.md

 sandbox=(
     "vm",
     VmSandboxEnvironmentConfig(
+        # These config items will be taken from environment variables, if not specified here
         host="[hostname of proxmox server]",
         port="[port e.g. 8006],
         user="[username e.g. root, the proxmox default]",
         password="[password]",
         user_realm="[realm e.g. pam, the proxmox default]",
+        # End config from environment

         vms_config=(
             # A virtual machine that this provider will install and configure automatically.
             VmConfig(